Golf Tutorials

 What is Lie Angle?

-• Upright Lie Angle: An "upright" setting means the toe of your golf 'club will a 'up at address.
-At impact this a tend can, to and cause your will want your ball starting 'more of a left can your angle for a your-your-h..handed player.
+• Upright Lie Angle: An "upright" setting means the toe of your golf club will be up at address.
+At impact, this tends to start your ball more to the left for right-handed players.

 Final Thoughts

-Taking a few moments to measure your height and your wrist-to-floor and using that data with a standard fitting chart is a game changer for anyone buying their clubs.
-It takes away so much uncertainty and removes a major hurdle in building up with getting clubs that fit your body from the start, a much easier than working backwards from equipment you don’t need.
-It helps you find getting started the clubs that right for you body, which is from where your golf starts to for get started a journey.
+Taking a few moments to measure your height and your wrist-to-floor and using that data with a standard fitting chart is a game changer when buying clubs.
+It takes away uncertainty and removes a major hurdle in acquiring clubs that fit your body from the start, much easier than working backwards from equipment you don't need.
+It helps you get started with clubs that are right for your game.

 Other posts you might like